MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 ##### Write Ahead Log (WAL)

-This approach involves the coordinator buffering all writes in a durable write ahead log.
-All writes that occur in the same millisecond can be assigned the same timestamp, as long as there are no reads in-between them.
+This approach involves the coordinator buffering all writes to user tables in a durable write ahead log.
+All writes to user tables that occur in the same millisecond can be assigned the same timestamp, as long as there are no reads in-between them.
 Then at the end of the millisecond, or after X milliseconds, all writes are sent to STORAGE in a batch.
-If Materialize crashes/restarts before sending the writes to STORAGE, then it can just read the unsent write from the durable logs after starting back up.
-This prevents us from having to increment the global timestamp on every write.
-However, this does not solve the problem for read/write cycles.
+If Materialize crashes/restarts before sending the writes to STORAGE, then it can just read the unsent writes from the durable logs after starting back up.
+This prevents us from having to increment the global timestamp on every write to a user table.
+However, this does not solve the problem if there are reads in-between the writes or if we read from a view that's ahead of the wall clock.

 **Pros:**

-- No queries are blocked from consecutive writes.
+- No queries are blocked from consecutive writes to user tables.
 - A WAL would be useful for many other reasons not in scope for this document.
-It’s likely that no matter what solution we pick, we’d still want to implement a WAL.
+It’s likely that no matter what solution we pick, we’d still want to implement a WAL eventually.

 **Cons:**

-- Only solves half the problem.
+- Only solves part of the problem.
 - Requires the WAL backend to have a distributed consensus operation.

-##### Timely Fast Forward
+##### Fast Forward

 Timestamps in Materialize are meant to closely track the wall clock, but are not guaranteed to be exactly equal to the wall clock.
 This approach would involve forcibly fast-forwarding the `upper`s of all objects.
-Whenever a write would push the global timestamp above the wall clock by some threshold, all `upper`s are jumped to the global timestamp’s new value.
+Whenever an operation would push the global timestamp above the `upper` of other objects by some threshold, all `upper`s are jumped to the global timestamp’s new value.
 The threshold could be set to 0 to prevent blocking any queries.

 **Pros:**